-The third largest city in Turkey is also an old port, and has a rich history of trade and tourism.
+The third largest city in Turkey is also an old port, and has a rich history of trade and tourism, check out more to understand the trades of the city.
 Formerly known as Smyrna (when it still belonged to Greece), Izmir today has a reputation for its liberal atmosphere and lively cultural scene.
 Start your trip to Izmir with a wander through the Kemeralti Market, where you can immerse yourself in Turkish culture and pick up some fantastic bargains.
 After that, take a historical tour of the city, visiting the ancient Agora, the city’s many churches, and the Izmir Museum of History and Art.
 Evenings in Izmir are best spent sitting at a bar or restaurant in the kordon, the city’s iconic seafront, where you can siprakiwhile watching the sun set over the water.

 Drive south from Izmir for 100km and you’ll reach Kusadasi, a busy cruise port renowned for its nightlife and sea views.
 Though many visitors to Kusadasi will be tempted to spend their time there sunbathing on one of its white sand beaches, there are a wide variety of things to do.
 These include visiting the bazaar and the castle (which is surrounded by a walking trail with excellent sea views).